CITV: Channel history (2006–2022)

 On 22 February 2016, the channel extended its on-air hours to 9pm.
-Following its move from the former Granada studios to MediaCityUK in 2012, and several rounds of redundancies in the years prior, CITV's dedicated in-house promotions and presentation unit was axed in November 2016.
+Following its move from the former Granada studios to MediaCityUK in 2013, and several rounds of redundancies in the years prior, CITV's dedicated in-house promotions and presentation unit was closed in November 2016.
 All remaining creative responsibilities involving its content were handed to personnel in charge of other ITV channels.
 At the same time, ITV abandoned its programming director role specifically for children's television last occupied by Jamila Metran, leaving existing channel and genre teams to direct CITV's output.
-After removing all pre-school programming from the channel in 2013, ITV reintroduced these shows away from CITV under the LittleBe strand on ITVBe in September 2018.
+After removing all preschool programming from the channel in 2013, ITV reintroduced these shows outside of CITV under the LittleBe block on ITVBe in September 2018.

 From 2019 until its 2022 closure by the UK Government, the BFI's three-year Young Audiences Content Fund pilot scheme provided grants for additional content on CITV alongside its small remaining investment into commissions.
-On Monday 19 September 2022, due to the state funeral for Queen Elizabeth II, the channel's normal programming was replaced by ITV London's feed This was in contrast to CBBC and CBeebies, which did not carry the BBC's coverage.
+On 19 September 2022, due to the state funeral for Queen Elizabeth II, the channel's normal programming was replaced by ITV London's feed.
+This was in contrast to CBBC and CBeebies, which did not carry the BBC's coverage.

-Last day and closure (2023)
+Channel closure

-On 10 March 2023, ITV plc announced that it would close the CITV channel in the autumn, with a phased migration of ITV's children's programming moving to ITVX Kids set to launch on 22 July, on its streaming service ITVX.
+On 10 March 2023, ITV plc announced that it would close the CITV channel in the autumn, with most of its programming moving to ITVX Kids, which launched on 22 July, on its streaming service ITVX.

 ITVX launched the ITVX Kids FAST channel on 12 July 2023.

-CITV officially ceased broadcasting at 9:00pm on 1 September 2023.
-The channel's remaining promos were notably adjusted to promote ITVX prior to its closure.
-The last programme to air on the channel was an episode of The Rubbish World of Dave Spud titled 'Moonbreaker'.
-The channel then closed shortly afterwards with a loop and caption card informing its viewers that its content could now be seen on ITVX.
+The CITV channel closed at 9pm on 1 September 2023.
+The channel's remaining promos were adjusted to promote ITVX prior to its closure.
+The last programme to air on the channel was an episode of The Rubbish World of Dave Spud titled "Moonbreaker".
+The channel closed shortly afterwards with a loop and caption card informing its viewers that its content could now be seen on ITVX.

-On 1 October 2023, CITV's 602 Freesat slot was removed, exactly one month after the closure.
-In late February 2024, CITV's live streams on ITVX and other remaining platforms were removed, after repeating the ITVX loop since its official September closure.
+On 1 October 2023, CITV's 602 Freesat slot was removed, a month after the closure.
+In late February 2024, CITV's live streams on ITVX and other remaining platforms were removed, after repeating the ITVX loop since its September closure.